Cash-out refinancing had its 15 minutes of fame last year. Now its time for home equity to take the spotlight.

-Compared to other ways of tapping into home equity, such as cash-out refinancing or home equity loans, HELOCs can offer relatively low rates and additional flexibility that many homeowners love.
+For homeowners in need of a lump sum of cash, home equity loans or HELOCs are the better move right now.
+HELOCs can offer relatively low rates and additional flexibility that many homeowners love.
 Because of this, they’re a good option for those who are seeking low-cost financing secured by their house, says Vikram Gupta, executive vice president and head of home equity at PNC Bank.

 Be sure to compare quotes from multiple lenders to get the best HELOC rate.